Neoministein/parkguidance/docs/admin.md

 # ParkGuidance-Admin

-The admin module contains all pages with which an admin user is going to interact with.
+The admin component contains all pages with which an admin user is going to interact with.

 ## Interface

-You can access the admin web pages at http://localhost:8080/park-guidance/admin.
+You can access the admin web pages at http://localhost:8080/park-guidance/admin/[pagename].

 Your access to the pages are blocked at first, and you will be redirected o the [Login Page](#Login-Page).
 After successfully entering the username and password you'll be able to travel through the pages freely.